 - Good sole flexibility is important, as part of the Nordic walking technique is to roll through from the heel to toe, pushing off actively with the toe.
 Walking shoes have more flexible soles than walking boots, but walking boots offer more support for your foot and especially ankle protection.

 - Like most things, it’s a question of finding the right balance of flexibility vs protection for your particular feet.
 Boots might be better, for instance, if you have weak ankles or if you are planning on regularly walking over rough terrain.
-I have both (walking is my job after all!) and I use my walking shoes mostly in the summer and walking boots in the winter.
+Some of our instructors have both (walking is our job after all!) and we use our walking shoes mostly in the summer and walking boots in the winter.

 - Make sure your shoe/boot has good heel cushioning as Nordic walking involves a heel strike.
 Also (apologies as this is really common sense) it shouldn’t rub or slip at the heel when the foot rolls through the stride and your toe should not hit the toe box and the end.
 If any of this happens, you are walking towards blisters!

 - If you are buying a walking boot, try and get one that is as light as possible otherwise you’ll be even more tired at the end of a long walk, with sore hip flexors to boot (pun intended, obviously).

 - Look after your footwear.
 We repeat.
 Look after your footwear.
 As with most things in life, the more care you take of your footwear the better it will serve you and the longer it will last.
 Buy Nikwax and apply it regularly.
 Apparently, as soon as water stops ‘balling’ on your footwear, it’s time to re-proof it.
 If you don’t, this will happen: the material will get saturated, which will impair its breathability, which will damage the waterproof membrane (which will negate your warranty) which will leave you with wet feet and a bill for new shoes.
 We know.
 We're culpable.